Augsburg PA Curriculum

 - Electives/Preceptorships

-- Examples of Elective Experiences: Urgent care, primary care, cardiology, pulmonology, orthopedics, emergency medicine, critical care, surgery, transgender care, pediatrics, infectious diseases, internal medicine, dermatology.
+Examples of Elective Experiences: Urgent care, primary care, cardiology, pulmonology, orthopedics, emergency medicine, critical care, surgery, pediatrics, infectious diseases, internal medicine, dermatology, community and public health, telemedicine, and PA education.

-For a full list of course descriptions for all departments, visit the Academic Catalog page.
+For graduate program policies and a full list of course descriptions for all departments, visit the Academic Catalog page.